jasonacox/Powerwall-Dashboard/WINDOWS.md

 ## Upgrading WSL1 to WSL2

-If you have previously tried out Windows Subsystem for Linux (WSL) on Windows 10, you may have the original WSL1 version installed.
+If you have previously tried out Windows Subsystem for Linux (WSL), you may have the original WSL1 version installed.

 For many reasons, you probably want to upgrade from WSL1 to WSL2.